jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (i) such other matters as the parties to the arrangement may agree to include in the arrangement.
 (2) In considering whether to agree to an access arrangement, an owner or occupier of land (other than Crown land) may have regard to such matters as he or she considers relevant.

-### 61 Access arrangements in respect of Crown land
+### 61 Access arrangements in respect of Crown land and land in common marine and coastal area
-(1) The appropriate Minister may, by agreement, enter into an access arrangement in respect of Crown land.
+(1) The appropriate Minister may, by agreement, enter into an access arrangement in respect of Crown land or the common marine and coastal area.
-(1A) The Minister of Conservation must not accept any application for an access arrangement or enter into any access arrangement relating to any Crown owned mineral in any Crown owned land or internal waters (as defined in section 4 of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977) described in Schedule 4, except in relation to any activities as follows:
+(1A) The Minister of Conservation must not accept any application for an access arrangement or enter into any access arrangement relating to any Crown owned mineral in any Crown owned land or internal waters (as defined in section 4 of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977) or land of the common marine and coastal area described in Schedule 4, except in relation to any activities as follows:
   (a) that are necessary for the construction, use, maintenance, or rehabilitation, of an emergency exit or service shaft for an underground mining operation, where these cannot safely be located elsewhere, provided that it does not result in—
     (i) any complete stripping of vegetation over an area exceeding 100 square metres; or (ii) any permanent adverse impact on the profile or surface of the land which is not a necessary part of any such activity: